Never Too Late

 $63,000 😮 .

-We find that number through standard annuity math that we can find in any corporate finance textbook.
+We get that number through standard annuity math that we can find in any finance textbook.

 And with those savings deployed into a decent portfolio of investments, this is how you’d build up and draw down your wealth…

-But $63,000 is a lot of money to set aside each year but that unfortunately is the implication of lost time.
-And the fact that you are reading this means you are likely not starting out with zero savings so that helps lessen that burden which we’ll see later below.
+But $63,000 is a lot of money to save each year but that unfortunately is the implication of lost time.
+And the fact that you are reading this means you are likely not starting out with zero savings so that helps lessen the burden a bit which we’ll see later below.

 But back to the original discourse, say you could somehow delay retiring for another 5 years.
 That pushes your retirement age to 70 so now you only have to pay for 30 years in retirement.